Captain-Rohith/Linux-Loginware/README.md

                Interpreter languages and scripting  --->
                     External Python modules

-   You will need to include `python3-pip` and then install the specific Python packages via a `post-build` script or add them manually in a custom package.
+   You will need to include `python3-pip` and then install the specific Python packages via a `post-build` script or add them manually in a custom package if it's not listed under External python modules.

 #### 2. **Node.js and npm Packages**
    - **Node.js**: